 In 2009 during my freelance work as a fashion designer I have, among other things: designed hand knitted clothing for a slow fashion brand, it was very difficult to get good, honest and beautiful materials.
 During this period (I knitted a lot in my teenage years in the 80s) my knitting virus was rekindled and I wanted more.
 This has resulted in a one-man business, Recht en Averecht.

 About me, Marijke Lennards: I studied fashion design at the Artez Academy in Arnhem.
-After graduating in 1991, I worked for various companies as a clothing designer and product supervisor for many years.
-And now owner and founder of Recht en Averecht and The Colored Cat.
+After graduating in 1991, I worked for several companies as a clothing designer and product supervisor.
+And now owner and founder of Recht en Averechtand The Coloured Cat.